lowspin/CarND-Proj03-Behavioral-Cloning/writeup_report.md

 The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized using a custom normalization function (model.py lines 146-151)

-As this is a regression problem, the loss was defined as the mean squared error between the predicted and recorded steering angle is used as the main optimization objective.

-####2.
-Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 184).

-L2-Regularizers were added in each of the full-connected layers.

-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+Here is the model summary of the architecture (note: visualizing the architecture is optional according to the project rubric)

+![Model Summary][image1]

 ####3.
-Model parameter tuning

-The model used an adam optimizer, the learning rate was tuned manually (model.py line 192).
-Finally, I settled on a learning rate of 0.0001, as a balance between convergence speed and accuracy.

-####4.
-Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of images from the center, left and right cameras, with a heuristic weighing to exclude selective data.

-For details about how I created the training data, see the next section.

-###Model Architecture and Training Strategy

-####1.
-Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-####2.
-Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

-####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....
+The driving data provided three different camera images, captured from three locations on the windshield.
+Below is a sample of the left, center and right camera images.

+![camera images][image4]

+These are the plots of the steering angle, throttle/brake and resulting speed of the data.
+![Driving data stats][image2]
+Since, we're not adjusting throttle and speed in this project, it is important that the training data is also collected without major changes in throttle and speed.
+There is a small section where these changes more than usual, but overall, the data looks ok.

+As we can see from the histogram of the steering angles, there are a lot more samples with straight road segments (steering angle close to 0)
+![steering angle histogram][image3]

+If we bin the steering angles into three sets (model.py lines 64-82):
+- less than -0.05 (left steering)
+- between -0.05 and +0.05 (straight)
+- more than +0.05 (right steering)

+We see that the dataset consists of 1532 left steering, 4881 straight and 1623 right steering.
+If we use these data without filtering, the model will mostly learn how to "drive" (adjust steering angle) on straight segments, without much experience in cruves and bends.
+To overcome this, I applied a weighting probability to the training images (model.py line 95).
+Specifically, since the left and right samples are about equal, I apply "select" probabilities of:
+- left steering samples keep probability = 1.0
+- straight steering samples keep probability = 0.5
+- right steering samples keep probability = 1.0

+Hence, half of the straight steering samples were dropped.

+In addition, to help with sharp turns and bends, I selectively added left and right camera images as follows:
+- if steering bin is left, add the right camera images, with additional -0.2 added to the original steering angle
+- if steering bin is right, add the left camera images, with additional +0.2 added to the original steering angle
+- if steering bin is straight, no side camera images were added.

+After the data selection, I have the following distribution, which seems appropriate for our training:
+- left steering samples = 3062
+- right steering samples = 3220
+- approx zero steering samples = 2437

+####Data augmentation
+I have chosen not to augment the dataset, as the training samples was sufficient.
+The Keras ImageDataGenerator I'm using can be used to generate additional samples with e.g. horizontal flips, random rotation, shifts and whitening, but it is not clear how to adjust the y labels accordingly using the generator.

+####Pre-processing
-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 8719 number of data points.
+I then preprocessed this data by:

+Cropping (model.py lines 136-144):
+In order to use the side camera images as training samples, I have cropped the bottom of the images to remove the "chasis" of the car, which are on different side of the images according to the camera source.
+In addition, I have also cropped out the top "sky" part of the images.
+This is both to save on processing and to help with environments the model have not seen before (e.g. track 2), as we ignore these background objects.

+Normalization (model.py lines 146-153):
+Simple linear normalization is performed to scale each RGB pixel to within -0.5 and +0.5.

+The following is an example of an image in each of the pre-processing steps.
+![Pre-processing][image5]

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The number of epochs was chosen as 50 to balance between accuracy and speed.

-<video src="./res/run1.mp4" controls preload></video>
+###Simulation
+After training, the car was able to navigate autonomously around the track without leaving the drivable track surface.
+(In case there are problems loading the model into the simulator, I have created a video of autonomous driving around [track 1](/res/run1.mp4).

+###Reflection
+The biggest lesson I learn from this project is that the deep neural network designed for any particular application is only as good as the data we feed into it.
+We can spend a lot of time fine-tuning the network, but if we do not select or pre-process the training data appropriately, the result is going to be inaccurate.